Arunachalam-007/AirlineReservation/README.md

    * Admin can view the feedback.

    This application was built by using JSP,CSS,JAVA Spring BOOT,MVC,SQL.
-   * All level of testing was done.
+   * Form level testing and validation was done.